 Varicocele Repair Surgery

-This procedure is quite simple, and can be performed by Dr. Wierschem as an outpatient surgery, meaning that the patient is able to return home within the same day.
+This procedure is quite simple and can be performed by Dr. Wierschem as outpatient surgery, meaning that the patient is able to return home within the same day.
 Known as a varicocelectomy, this surgical approach involves making a small incision in the pelvis or lower abdomen, then clamping off any of the enlarged veins to redirect the excess blood flow to healthier veins in the testicles.